Gares95/Streaming-Event-Pipeline_Apache-Kafka/README.md

 - Models:
     - line.py: Constructs all stations and train objects to stations.
 It also handles their events such as movement of trains between stations and turnstile events.
-    - producer.py: Kafka producer that creates topics (if they don't exists) and produces **Train Arrival** and **Turnstiles** data in our kafka cluster.
+    - producer.py: Kafka producer that creates topics (if they don't exists) and produces **Train Arrival** and **Turnstiles** data in our Kafka cluster.
 Arrivals indicate that a train has arrived in a particular station and *turnstile events* indicates when a passenger has enter the station.
     - station.py: It creates topics for each station in Kafka to track the arrival events.
 The station emits an arrival event to Kafka whenever the Station.run() function is called.
     - train.py: Defines CTA Train Models.
     - turnstile.py: Creates a turnstile data producer.